Recognizing Suicidal Behavior

 - Sudden calmness: Suddenly becoming calm after a period of depression or moodiness can be a sign that the person has made a decision to end his or her life.

 - Withdrawal: Choosing to be alone and avoiding friends or social activities also are possible symptoms of depression.
 This includes the loss of interest or pleasure in activities the person previously enjoyed.

 - Changes in personality and/or appearance: A person who is considering suicide might exhibit a change in attitude or behavior, such as speaking or moving with unusual speed or slowness.
 In addition, the person might suddenly become less concerned about his or her personal appearance.

 - Making preparations: Often, a person considering suicide will begin to put his or her personal business in order.
-This might include visiting friends and family members, giving away personal possessions, making a will, and cleaning up his or her room or home.
-Some people will write a note before committing suicide.
+This might include visiting friends and family members, giving away personal possessions, making a will and cleaning up his or her room or home.
+Some people will write a note before attempting suicide.